rpsgc/STEP-Patches/2.2.8/Readme.txt

 Credits:		Everyone who creates mods that make Skyrim constantly more beautiful and fun. (and that need patching)
 				The STEP Team

-Permission:		STEP Pack Authors:		STEP Packs are built on top of STEP Core, so any pack can have it's own patch built off of
+Permission:		STEP Pack Authors:		Any supplemental patch using these patches must be distributed by Official STEP channels such as
-										the STEP Core Patch.
+										the STEP Nexus page, forum, or wiki.
+STEP Packs are built on top of STEP Core, so any pack can have it's own patch built from the STEP Core Patch.
+It is no longer possible to build a off of this patch without it being a master, instead use the Core patch as the new patch and rename it when complete.
 Refer to STEP Moderator EssArrBee for any questions or requests.

-				Everyone else:			Make magic and use them how ever you like, just do not distribute the official versions elsewhere or to other STEP users.
+				Everyone else:			This patch merges plugins with permission from Brumbek author of SMIM, so using any texture set or mesh from SMIM that is included in this patch requires permission.
+With that being said, every other part is free to use.
+Make magic and use them how ever you like, just do not distribute the official versions elsewhere or to other STEP users.
 Direct them to the STEP Nexus page or STEP Patches GitHub page for the official versions.
 Refer to STEP Moderator EssArrBee for any questions or requests.

 Requirements:	STEP Core Patch:		Skyrim with all DLC.
 STEP Core installed.
 				STEP Extended Patch:	Skyrim with all DLC.
 STEP Core and Extended installed.